 16. Manage student anxiety

 Some students find the prospect of not doing well so anxiety-inducing that it becomes a self-fulfilling prophecy.
 For these students, teachers may find that they are most motivated by learning that struggling with a subject isn’t the end of the world.
 Offer support no matter what the end result is and ensure that students don’t feel so overwhelmed by expectations that they just give up.

 If you’re not pushing your students to do more than the bare minimum, most won’t seek to push themselves on their own.
 Students like to be challenged and will work to achieve high expectations so long as they believe those goals to be within their reach, so don’t be afraid to push students to get more out of them.

-18. Give feedback and offer chances to improve.
+18. Give learning feedback and offer chances to improve

-Students who struggle with class work can sometimes feel frustrated and get down on themselves, draining motivation.
-In these situations it’s critical that teachers help students to learn exactly where they went wrong and how they can improve next time.
+Students who struggle with classwork can sometimes feel frustrated and get down on themselves, draining motivation.
+In these situations, it’s critical that teachers provide effective learning feedback to help students to learn exactly where they went wrong and how they can improve next time.
 Figuring out a method to get where students want to be can also help them to stay motivated to work hard.

 It can be hard for students to see just how far they’ve come, especially with subjects that are difficult for them.
 Tracking can come in handy in the classroom, not only for teachers but also for students.
 Teachers can use this as a way to motivate students, allowing them to see visually just how much they are learning and improving as the year goes on.

 Not all classwork needs to be a game or a good time, but students who see school as a place where they can have fun will be more motivated to pay attention and do the work that’s required of them than those who regard it as a chore.
 Adding fun activities into your school day can help students who struggle to stay engaged and make the classroom a much more friendly place for all students.